ericfortis/quick-reference/react.md

 ## Concepts
-- React devs badly named Controlled vs. Uncontrolled component.
-A better name would have just been saying "State Controlled Component".
+- Controlled vs. Uncontrolled component is a bad name.
+A better one would be "State Controlled Component".